The Brittas Empire: Critical response

 The series has received a highly positive reception from critics and fans, and has been analysed for its themes.

 The book Writing Dialogue for Scripts argues that the show's comedy is largely fuelled by the dramatic irony of the audience knowing that the main character is not important, while he believes he is, and compared Brittas to Captain Mainwaring in Dad's Army.
 Critics John Lewis and Penny Stempel noted the series' theme of "an incompetent in charge of others" in the vein of TV humour from Dad's Army to Are You Being Served?, coupled with an element of absurdism.
 The Shakespeare Library lists it as an example of a TV show that has fun with the idea of a man given a little power and authority that goes to his head.
 I'm Too Busy to be Stressed described Gordon as a classic example of an over-compensating individual who exhibits a sense of authority to camouflage the inferiority beneath.

 The website British Comedy Guide wrote in 2021 that The Brittas Empire had "aged very well" in the 30 years since its debut.
 The character has been described by critics as a popular portrayal of an Aspergers character along with Mr. Bean, as they both demonstrate inappropriate social behaviour.
 According to the Eastern Europe Travel Survivors Kit 1994, shows like The Brittas Empire and American primetime soap opera Dynasty formed the backbone of Poland's two state TV channels.
 British Cultural Identities believed the series successfully critiqued contemporary British pretensions.
-Red Dwarf Smegazine argued in 1993 that while Red Dwarf had been a success, "Chris [Barrie] is perhaps better known by many TV viewers for The Brittas Empire".
+Red Dwarf Smegazine argued in 1993 that, while Red Dwarf had been a success, "Chris [Barrie] is perhaps better known by many TV viewers for The Brittas Empire".
 The Encyclopedia of TV Science Fiction wrote that the series saw Barrie achieve more mainstream success.

 Revival

-Talks of a Christmas special or a revival were raised in 2015, though ultimately neither project were picked up.
-On a revival, The Guardian wrote that while the original run "never really entered the fabric of popular culture...arguably, tastes have advanced enough for people to warm to a mainstream sitcom that includes the chainsaw dismemberment of several innocent people".
+Talks of a Christmas special or a revival were raised in 2015, though ultimately neither project was picked up.
+Of a revival, The Guardian wrote that while the original run "never really entered the fabric of popular culture...arguably, tastes have advanced enough for people to warm to a mainstream sitcom that includes the chainsaw dismemberment of several innocent people".
 In 2017, Digital Spy wrote that the show "arguably inspired Ricky Gervais' The Office in the early noughties, which went on to have huge success – so it's only natural The Brittas Empire may be in for a reboot".

 In October 2017, the cast and original writers attended the re-launching of the Ringwood Recreation Centre, where the series was filmed, and Barrie hoped the event would be a catalyst for an eighth series.
-He advised "there's so much momentum for it, now's the time."
+He said that "there's so much momentum for it, now's the time."
 At this stage, original writers Andrew Norriss and Richard Fegen were working on a new script.

-In 2018, a Comic Relief producer worked with Barrie to get a Brittas Empire skit on the programme, but was unsuccessful.
+In 2018, a Comic Relief producer worked with Barrie in an unsuccessful attempt to include a Brittas Empire skit on the programme.